metaparticle-io/package/tutorials/dotnet/sharding-tutorial.md

 In this example, we are going to use the path of the request (e.g. `/some/url/path`) as the input to the shard function.
-Note that the ShardFunction is free to calculate the shard number however it sees fit, as long as the numbrer returned for the same input is the same.
+Note that the ShardFunction is free to calculate the shard number however it sees fit, as long as the number returned for the same input is the same.
 In this tutorial, we will use a regular expression to select out a small part of the path to be the shard key.